SonyCSLParis/opensheetmusicdisplay/README.md

 http://www.opensheetmusicdisplay.org/

 OpenSheeMusicDisplay is the missing link between MusicXML and VexFlow.
 Built upon many years of experience in both sheet music interactivity and engraving, it is the perfect solution for app developers seeking to build digital sheet music services.
+This fork exposes low level private variables that are needed for interactive generation.

 MusicXML is the de facto standard for sharing sheet music on the internet.
 VexFlow is widely used for rendering sheet music.
 It features an extensive note sign library attributable to its open source nature.